 In some cases, our hands have exceptional dexterity, coordination, or skill that is an integral part of our livelihood and ability to earn income.
 A surgeon, for example, relies on hand dexterity and coordination to perform surgery and earns his or her living that way.
 A concert pianist relies on hand coordination and skill to play the piano.
 A dentist relies on skillful hands to clean out cavities and mold perfectly shaped teeth.
 In all of these cases, and in many more scenarios, the hands are an integral part to making a living.

-If your hands have been injured in an accident caused by the neglect of someone else, your San Diego hand injury attorney will fight vigorously to obtain payment of your medical bills and financial compensation for your pain and suffering as well as lost wages.
+If your hands have been injured in an accident caused by the neglect of someone else, your San Diego hand fracture attorney will fight vigorously to obtain payment of your medical bills and financial compensation for your pain and suffering as well as lost wages.